JuanDrod-01/data-analyst-portfolio/case-1-ibm-hr-attrition/README.md

 - 1,470 employees · 35 variables

 ## Key Findings
-- ~70% of attrition concentrates in three entry-level roles
+- ~70% of attrition concentrates in three entry-level roles: Laboratory Technician, Research Scientist, and Sales Executive
-- Stock option access linked to 65% of employee departures
-- Salary gap identified between retained and departed employees
+- 65% of employees who left had no access to stock options
+- Attrition peaks during the first year, regardless of satisfaction level
+- Salary gap exists but is only $500–$700 in the highest-attrition roles — salary alone does not explain departures

 ## Dashboard Pages
 1. Overview